 Fati leaves pitch in tears as Barcelona star suffers injury in Copa del Rey against Athletic Club

+Fati leaves pitch in tears as Barcelona crash out of Copa de Rey against Athletic Club

-The forward walked straight down the tunnel upon his exit in the last-16 match.
+The forward walked straight down the tunnel upon his exit in the last-16 match, which ended with Barca crashing out in a 3-2 defeat.

 Fati, 19, only recently returned from a serious hamstring injury and missed most of last year with knee problems.